 Promoted to Deputy City Manager effective November 19, 2012.
 Prior to his promotion, Mr. Zanoni served as the City's Assistant City Manager beginning on April 7, 2010.
 Promoted to Assistant City Manager effective November 19, 2012.
 Prior to his promotion, Mr. Contreras served as the City's Director of Intergovernmental Relations Department (3) beginning on February 1, 2009.

 Promoted to Assistant City Manager effective November 19, 2012.
-Prior to her promotion, Mrs. Hurtado served as the City's Director of Human Services Department beginning on
+Prior to her promotion, Mrs. Hurtado served as the City's Director of Human Services Department beginning on February 1, 2009.

 March 14, 2011.
+Named City Attorney on December 5, 2013.